 But over in Denmark, Fashion Week is going from strength to strength in terms of sustainability.
 Copenhagen Fashion Week has strict criteria, which brands must meet if they wish to take part.
 The 18 Minimum Standards include things like finding “a second life” for samples, no destruction of unsold clothing, fur-free, sustainable materials, and zero-waste show production and set design.

-Proving that Fashion Weeks can be timely and cutting-edge in terms of style and sustainability, Copenhagen Fashion Week introduces new creative talent from the Nordic region consistently and is currently prepping for its Autumn/Winter show in early 2024.
+Proving that Fashion Weeks can be timely and cutting-edge in terms of style and sustainability, Copenhagen Fashion Week introduces new creative talent from the Nordic region consistently.

-In Paris, Stella McCartney just showed its Spring/Summer 2024 collection and premiered an eco textiles marketplace.
+In Paris, Stella McCartney’s Spring/Summer 2024 collection also premiered an eco textiles marketplace.
 The brand is also committed to improving the industry and has been since its inception in the early 2000s.
-This September, models hit the runway in designs made from 95 percent recycled materials, as high-profile guests, like Paris Hilton and Cole Sprouse, watched on.
+Collection after collection sees McCartney up the ante on designs made from as muc has 95 percent recycled materials.

 Just like Miranda Priestley once taught us, fashion really is all about the trickle-down.

-“You go to your closet and you select that lumpy blue sweater,” the character, played by Meryl Streep and inspired by Vogue editor Anna Wintour, tells Anne Hathaway’s Andy Sachs.
+“You go to your closet and you select that lumpy blue sweater,” the Devil Wears Prada character (played by Meryl Streep and inspired by Vogue editor Anna Wintour), tells Anne Hathaway’s Andy Sachs.
 “But what you don’t know is that that sweater is not just blue.
 It’s not turquoise, it’s not lapis, it’s actually cerulean.”

 She goes on to explain how cerulean garments were debuted by designers in Fashion Week collections before they ended up in department stores.
 “You’re wearing a sweater that was selected for you by the people in this room,” Priestley says.